-Original article (Marquette Announces Megan Duffy Contract Extension) on Binghamton’s athletic website gomarquette.com.
+Original article (Marquette Announces Megan Duffy Contract Extension) on Marquette University’s athletic website gomarquette.com.

 Marquette head women’s basketball coach Megan Duffy has signed a contract extension with the university through the 2026-27 season, Vice President and Director of Athletics Bill Scholl announced Friday morning.